 Bruce Shapiro is executive Director of the Dart Center for Journalism and Trauma, encouraging innovative reporting on violence, conflict and tragedy worldwide from the Center’s headquarters at Columbia University in New York City.

 Wang Shiyu (Vincent) is a Lecturer at the School of International Journalism and Communication, Beijing Foreign Studies University.
 He also does freelance work at Xinhua News Agency, and is a Sports Commentator at CCTV5

-Research areas: Investigative journalism, News writing and reporting, Sports journalism,
+Shiyu does research on Investigative journalism, News writing and reporting, and Sports journalism.

 University of Missouri

 Margarita Torres is a full time professor at Universidad Iberoamericana in Mexico City.
 She specializes in ethics and journalism, the right to information and professionalism in journalism.
 She’s also the co-founder of the Periodistas de a Pie network.

 Pontifícia Universidade Católica do Rio Grande do Sul, Brazil

 Marcelo Träsel is a lecturer at Pontifícia Universidade Católica do Rio Grande do Sul, Brazil, and creator of the Digital Journalism specialization course at the same university.